NAPEO's 2020 Federal Legislative and Regulatory Agenda

-The NAPEO Board of Directors has approved a federal legislative and regulatory agenda for 2019.
+The NAPEO Board of Directors has approved a federal legislative and regulatory agenda for 2020.
 The agenda was developed by the NAPEO Federal Government Affairs Committee (FGAC).

 - Prohibit the IRS from imposing reporting requirements on CPEO customers;

-- Eliminate (or simplify) the 85 percent rule;
+- Eliminate the 85 percent rule;

 - Fix the CPEO contract requirements related to the (1) recruit, hire, and fire language, and (2) CPEO maintenance of employee records;